snabbdom/snabbdom/README.md

 } from "snabbdom";

 const patch = init([
-  // Init patch function with the modules used by `toVNode` styleModule, // handles styling on elements with support for animations attributesModule // handles attributes, for example an image src attribute ]);
+  // Initialize a `patch` function with the modules used by `toVNode` attributesModule // handles attributes from the DOM node datasetModule, // handles `data-*` attributes from the DOM node ]);

 const newVNode = h("div", { style: { color: "#000" } }, [